Edith's Story

 Types of Gum Grafting Procedures

 At Dr. Friedberg & Associates, we offer advanced gum grafting techniques to restore your smile and protect your oral health.
-The procedure involves using a small piece of healthy tissue—either from your own mouth or a tissue bank—and placing it over the affected area.
+Periodontal gum grafting involves using a small piece of healthy tissue either from your own mouth or a tissue bank and placing it over the affected area.
 This helps rebuild your gumline, cover exposed roots, and improve the stability and appearance of your teeth.

 Connective Tissue Grafting